rohit507/UMD-CMSC498a-Intro-to-ESD/src/Clocking/layout.md

 As you progress through the exercise, answer the followign questions:

-  1) What is the lowest clock speed you can achieve with this setup?
+  1) What is the lowest CPU clock speed you can achieve with this setup?

   2) How many clock cycles does your loop take between GPIO toggles?

+  3) What are the options needed to get the maximum speed, 120MHz?

-  3) What is the frequency of your output signal when the CPU clock is 200Hz?
+  4) What is the frequency of your output signal when the CPU clock is 200Hz?
 120MHz?

-  4) What clock frequency do you need to get an output signal at 1kHz?
+  5) What clock frequency do you need to get an output signal at 1kHz?